project-alice-assistant/docs/docs/contribute/code-guidelines.md

 ## Pycharm settings
 To make things easier, I have shared my pycharm settings under a [Github repository](https://github.com/project-alice-assistant/JetbrainsSettings).
 Simply open pycharm, click **File** in the top left corner and choose **Settings repository** and choose **Overwrite local**

 **NOTE:** You may have to also CTRL+ALT+s to open the settings' editor manually.
-Then go to the menu **Version control >> GitHub** and if you had a previous github account stored in here then it may get overwritten with ours.
-If so click that name then remove it by clicking the " - " then click the " + " and re add your Github account.
+Then go to the menu **Version control >> GitHub** and if you had a previous GitHub account stored in here then it may get overwritten with ours.
+If so click that name then remove it by clicking the " - " then click the " + " and re add your GitHub account.

 ## Reformat your code

 Pycharm comes with a powerful inbuilt code formatter which you can use to adapt your code to our guidelines once you have linked your pycharm to our settings repository.
-Right click on your project and choose **Reformat code**.
+Right-click on your project and choose **Reformat code**.
 You'll be presented with a popup to choose some options:

 <img src="/images/reformat_code.png" alt="reformat code">